phxel/KeybindManager/README.md

 [List of all blocked console commands](https://wiki.facepunch.com/gmod/Blocked_ConCommands)

-Example for a blocked command would be toggle mat_fullbright 0 1, which is very much harmless, however, this wouldn't work as toggle is blocked in the list.
+However, I have added a bypass for the `toggle` command by utilizing GetConVar.
+Every other command in the list will still be blocked.

 ## Contributing